-Harassment, as an umbrella category includes the offenses of sexual harassment, sexual assault, tic violence, dating violence, and stalking and is defined as:
+nent, as an umbrella category includes the offenses of sexual harassment, sexual assault, nce, dating violence, and stalking and is defined as:

-Unwelcome conduct on the basis of sex 1 or that is sexual in nature that satisfies one or more of the following:
+the foll come conduct on the basis of sex 1 or that is sexual in nature that satisfies one or more of lowing:

-QUID F PRO QUO:
+QUID F RO QUO O:

-an employee of the College/University

-on an individual's participation in unwelcome sexual conduct.
+conditi oloyee of the College/University onling the provision of an aid, benefit, or service of the Defiance College, ndividual's participation in unwelcome sexual conduct.

-SEXUA L HARASSMENT:
+SEXUA L HARAS SSMENT:

-Unwelcome conduct,
+Unwel come conduct,

-Determined by a reasonable person,
+Detern nined by a reasonable person,

-To be so severe,
+To be s so severe,

-pervasive, and
+pervas ive, and

-objectively offensive
+- vely offensive

-that it effectively denies a person equal access to the Defiance College education program or activity
+that it activity effectively denies a person equal access to the Defiance College education program or

-SEXUA L ASSAULT, defined as:
+SEXUA L ASSAU ILT, defined as:

-any sexual act 3 directed against another person
+any sex kual act3 directed against another person

-without the consent of the Complainant,
+withou it the consent of the Complainant,

-including instances in which the Complainant is incapable of giving consent.
+includi ng instances in which the Complainant is incapable of giving consent.

-DATIN G VIOLENCE, defined as:
+NCE, defined as:

-violence,
+violend

-on the basis of sex,
+basis of sex,

-committed by a person,

-who is in or has been in a social relationship of a romantic or intimate nature with the
+tted by a person, s in or has been in a social relationship of a romantic or intimate nature with the

-Complainant.
+Compla ·

-The existence of such a relationship shall be determined based on the Complainant's
+0 The existence of such a relationship shall be determined based on the Complainant's

-statement and with consideration of the length of the relationship, the type of
+Ü statement and with consideration of the length of the relationship, the type of

+relationship, and the frequency of interaction between the person involved in the

+relationship.
+For the purposes of this definition-

+0 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of

+such abuse.

+О Dating violence does not include acts covered under the definition of domestic violence.